atidyshirt/University/COSC265/notes.md

 **Composite Multi-valued attribute**
 - Denoted by: `{Degrees (University, Year, Degree, Field)}`
+- In charts: *Double oval denotes multivalued attribute*

+**Key Attributes**
+- A key attribute may be composite
+    - Denoted as `{CourseCode(CourseNo, UnitNo, AddressNo)}`
+- A key cannot be multivalued
+- It has to be a unique identifier
+- A key attribute in a model will be underlined
+- Strong entity types must contain at least one key attribute

 ##### The `NULL` Value
 Has three possible interpretations
 - Not known
 - Not applicable
 - Missing

+#### Introduction to Relationships

+Relationships are denoted using diamonds in the diagrams

+**Relationship types**
+- Is the schema description of a relationship
+- Identifies the relationship name and the participating entity types
+- Also identifies certain relationship constraints
+- More than one relationship type can exist with the same entity types
+- Relationship types can also have attributes associated with them
+- Recursive Relationship Types
+    - Both participants have the same entity type in different roles
+    - (slides 2-26)

+**Relationship Set**
+- The current set of relationship instances represented in the database
+- The current state of a relationship type

+##### Dependent's

+**Dependents**
+- Denoted with double box
+- connects to Depends relationship
+- This is considered a *Weak Identity Type*

+**Cardinality Ratio**

+The types of relationships, and how they connect.

+- One to one `(1:1)`
+- One to many `(1:N)`
+- Many to many `(N:N)`

+**Participation Constraint**
+- Total (existential)
+- Partial

+Minimum cardinality
+    (also called existence dependency constraint)